gestrich/SPMTesterApp/README.md

 This test app will demonstate a failure when using local swift packages with binary targets.
-If the swift packages attempt to update or resolve while there is no internet connection, the package workspace seems to become corrupted.
+If the swift packages attempt to update or resolve while on a bad newtwork (ex: resources needed over VPN while not on VPN), the package workspace seems to become corrupted.

 To reproduce

 - Open the xcode workspace and build 1 time successfully.
 - Inspect your `<derived data>/SourcePackages/artifacts` directory.
 You should see a `BinaryFrameworks/Stripe.xcframework` entry (expected)
 - Inspect the `<derived data>/SourcePackages/workspace-state.json` file.
 You should see json, like in example 1 below (expected).
 - Go offline with `networksetup -setairportpower en0 off` from mac command line.
+This part can also be demonstrated with resources that require the VPN, when not on the VPN.
 - File -> Swift Packages -> Update to Latest Package Versions.
-You should see an error in Xcode "artifact of binary target `Stripe` failed to download".
+You should see an error in Xcode "artifact of binary target 'Stripe' failed to download".
 - Inspect your `<derived data>/SourcePackages/artifacts` directory again and observe a new directory "MyFramework" that now lives along side the aforementioned BinaryFrameworks directory.
 This is surprising as the MyFramework swift package does not have any artifacts/binary framework associated with it.
 - Also inspect the `<derived data>/SourcePackages/workspace-state.json` file again.
 It should look like like in example 2 below.
 Observe it lists the Stripe.xcframework as being a member of the "MyFramework" directory which also seems incorrect.
 - Go back online with `networksetup -setairportpower en0 on` from mac command line.